Max Gluckman Papers

 (Herman) Max Gluckman was Professor of Social Anthropology at the University of Manchester from 1949 until his death in 1975, and an important figure in the development of the discipline of social anthropology.

-After moving to Manchester, he built up a highly successful department, developing a distinctive approach to his discipline, known as the ‘Manchester School’.
+After moving to Manchester, he built up a highly successful department, and introduced a research programme, which became known as the ‘Manchester School’ approach.
 This was based on individual case studies, and took a conflict theory approach to social and kinship relations.